- Dr Penny Breeze (Director)Health Economics and Decision Science

 Statistically, Steven has an interest in all aspects of clinical trials from molecule through to the marketplace.
 His main research focus is clinical trial design and the development of applied methods related to clinical trials.
 Steven has a particular interest around adaptive designs and the implementation of adaptive designs into practice.

-Economic evaluation methodology, with a particular emphasis on the incorporation of survival analysis and adjusting survival estimates in the presence of treatment switching.
-Economic evaluations alongside RCTs, particularly the incorporation of value of information analysis in feasibility trials.
+Economic evaluation methodology, with a particular emphasis on causal inference and analyses of real world data, and survival analysis and adjusting survival estimates in the presence of treatment switching.

 - Dr Clara MukuriaHealth Economics